marcoarment/secondcrack/README.markdown

 # Basics

-Each `.txt` blog-post file is structured like this:
+Each `.md` blog-post file is structured like this:

     This is the post title
     ======================